eckelcu/unimgr-xr/README.md

 ![Find l2vpn configuration](./images/find-l2vpn-cfg.png)

-### Step 10:  Create a MEF EP-Line service
+### Step 11:  Create a MEF EPL service

-Create MEF services between endpoints using the Legato API.
-The following API call creates an EP-Line service between R1 and R2.
-Gigabit Ethernet 0/0/0/2 is used on both devices.
+MEF services can be created between endpoints using the Legato API.
+The following API call creates an EPL service between R1 and R2.
+Gigabit Ethernet 0/0/0/1 is used on R1, and Gigabit Ethernet 0/0/0/2 is used on R2.

 PUT: http://{{host}}:{{port}}/rests/data/mef-legato-services:mef-services/carrier-ethernet/subscriber-services/evc={{evc3_id}}

 Payload:
 ```
-{

     "mef-legato-services:evc": [
       {
         "mef-legato-services:evc-id": "{{evc3_id}}",